- How do I renew a book?

 - How do I get a book from another library?

-- How do I reserve space?
+- How do I reserve meeting space?

 Renew a Book